aleph-fbk/aleph-fbk.github.io/_projects/METAfora.md

 # coming from "_layouts/page.html"
 # selectedPublications:         # Whether publications for the page are selected
 #                               # (if "true", show "Selected Publications" instead
 #                               # of "Related Publications" in the page)

 # selectedProjects:             # Whether projects for the page are selected
 #                               # (if "true", show "Main Projects" instead
 #                               # of "Related Projects" in the page)

 # publications:                 # List of IDs of related publications
 #     -

 # theses:                       # List of IDs of related theses
 #     -

 # events:                       # List of IDs of related events
 #     -

 # tools:                        # List of IDs of related tools
 #     -

 # projects:                     # List of IDs of related projects
 #     -

-collaborations:                 # List of IDs of related collaborations
+# collaborations:               # List of IDs of related collaborations
-    - ST
+#     -

 people:                         # List of IDs of related people
     - SilvioRanise